 Basically, this message means that the server may be caching data, but isn't looking at the modern ones Browserthat support gzip compression actually get the compressed files.
 In the "worst" case, it could happen that an old browser is properly sent an uncompressed version of a file and this is cached on the server side.
 If a modern browser then comes by, it will also get the uncompressed data, which of course limits the performance when loading.

 Inset - more interesting posts on the blog:

-As always, my warning at this point: Before you work on the .htaccess file in the WordPress main directory, please make a backup.
-And only ever changes this file via FTP program.
-There are WordPress plugins that allow changes to be made in the file via the WP admin area, but if something goes wrong, WordPress and an editor are no longer available and the page remains white or throws an error.
-Then you can only undo the changes via the FTP program - and your website will be down for that time.
-So work on it right away via FTP.
+As always, my warning at this point: Before you work on the .htaccess file in the WordPress main directory, please make a backup copy.
+And changes this file only by FTP program.
+There are Wordpress plugins that allow you to make changes to the file via the WP admin area, but if something goes wrong, Wordpress and an editor are no longer available and the page remains white or throws an error.
+Then you can only undo the changes via the FTP program - and your website will be down until then.
+So it's better to work on it straight away via FTP.